alibagherifam/hermes-express/README.md

 ![Banner](banner.jpg)

+> "[Hermes] The herald of the gods, the swift messenger of Zeus, came from the sky and stood before
+> her" (Homer, "The Odyssey").

 Hermes Express is a personal project that showcases how to build a delivery Android application using state-of-the-art technologies in Android development.
 The app enables bikers to explore delivery offers and accept one to fulfill.
 Using modern Android development technologies (listed in